 This blog will discuss what cross-sectional studies are.
 We’ll review examples and explain the types of cross-sectional studies you might perform.
 We’ll also take a closer look at the benefits of this valuable research for the work you do.

-What is Cross-Sectional Study – Definition
+What is a Cross-Sectional Study?

-Cross-sectional study is defined as an observational research type that analyzes data of variables collected at one given point of time across a sample population. population or a pre-defined subset.
+A cross-sectional study is a type of observational research that analyzes data of variables collected at one given point in time across a sample population or a pre-defined subset.

-Defining variables of Cross-Sectional Studies
+Characteristics of Cross-Sectional Studies

 Cross-Sectional Study Examples

 The data collected in cross-sectional studies involves subjects or participants who are similar in all variables – except the one that is under review.
 This variable remains constant throughout the study.
 This is unlike a longitudinal study, where variables can change throughout the research.
 Consider these examples for more clarity: